habit-lang/mil-tools/doc/syntax.md

           `\` `^` `|` `-` `~`

-      - Any character that is included in one of the following UNICODE classes: `DASH_PUNCTUATION`, `START_PUNCTUTATION`, `END_PUNCTUATION`, `CONNECTOR_PUNCTUATION`, `OTHER_PUNCTUATION`, `MATH_SYMBOL`, `CURRENCY_SYMBOL`,
+      - Any character that is included in one of the following UNICODE general categories: `DASH_PUNCTUATION`, `START_PUNCTUTATION`, `END_PUNCTUATION`, `CONNECTOR_PUNCTUATION`, `OTHER_PUNCTUATION`, `MATH_SYMBOL`, `CURRENCY_SYMBOL`,
         `MODIFIER_SYMBOL`, `OTHER_SYMBOL`.

-    A symbol may optionally end with a `$` character followed immediately by an arbitrary identifier.
-(This feature is used specifically to support the generation of "unique names" for specialized versions of operator symbols in the Habit compiler pipeline.)

     Some symbols are treated as reserved; these will be written between double quotes in the following, such as `"|"`.
 The remaining symbols are classified as either `CONSYM` (if the first character is a colon) or as `VARSYM` (all other symbols).

+Both alphanumeric and symbol operators may optionally end with a `$` character followed immediately by an arbitrary alphanumeric identifier.
+(This feature is used specifically to support the generation of "unique names" for specialized versions of operator symbols in the Habit compiler pipeline.)
+One implication of this is that `f$x` will be treated as a single identifier, and spaces must be inserted, as in `f $ x`, if the intention is to apply a `$` operator to two arguments `f` and `x`.

 ### Layout: